sschakraborty/SecurityPOC/log4shell_2/README.md

 OpenJDK 64-Bit Server VM 18.9 (build 11.0.13+8, mixed mode, sharing)
 ```

-As of 18th Dec, 2021, the impact of this CVE, for most Java applications running on modern JVM, is limited to pollution logs by dumping a stack trace.
+As of 18th Dec, 2021, the impact of this CVE, for most Java applications running on modern JVM, is limited to polluting logs by dumping a stack trace.
 The application might still continue working fine.
-Investigations on the matter is ongoing.
+Investigation on the matter is ongoing.
 However, the Log4j version ```2.17.0``` addresses this issue effectively.

 # Remediation